viewedlobster/verona/sample/subt/motivation.md

 ```
 In a system without method-level where clauses, we would need to bifurcate each
 class on whether the class should be able to handle iso values or not.

+Where clauses on methods are very intentional, and allows us to give better
+error messages.

 #### Type level where